 ABILIFY MAINTENA activity is presumably primarily due to the parent drug, aripiprazole, and to a lesser extent, to its major metabolite, dehydro-aripiprazole, which has been shown to have affinities for D2 receptors similar to the parent drug and represents about 29% of the parent drug exposure in plasma.

 Aripiprazole absorption into the systemic circulation is slow and prolonged following intramuscular injection due to low solubility of aripiprazole particles.
-Following a single intramuscular dose, the plasma concentrations of aripiprazole gradually rise to reach maximum plasma concentrations at a median Tmax of 5-7 days.
-The mean aripiprazole terminal elimination half-life was 29.9 days and 46.5 days after every 4-week injection of ABILIFY MAINTENA 300 mg and 400 mg, respectively, and steady state concentrations were attained by the fourth dose.
-Approximate dose-proportional increases in aripiprazole and dehydro-aripiprazole concentrations and AUC parameters were observed after every four week ABILIFY MAINTENA injections of 300 mg and 400 mg.
+Following a single dose administration of ABILIFY MAINTENA in the deltoid and gluteal muscle, the extent of absorption (AUCt, AUC∞) of aripiprazole was similar for both injection sites, but the rate of absorption (Cmax) was 31% higher following administration to the deltoid compared to the gluteal site.
+However, at steady state, AUC and Cmax were similar for both sites of injection.
+Following multiple intramuscular doses, the plasma concentrations of aripiprazole gradually rise to maximum plasma concentrations at a median Tmax of 5 -7 days for the gluteal muscle and 4 days for the deltoid muscle.
+After gluteal administration, the mean apparent aripiprazole terminal elimination half-life was 29.9 days and 46.5 days after multiple injections for every 4-week injection of ABILIFY MAINTENA 300 mg and 400 mg, respectively.
+Steady state concentrations for the typical subject were attained by the fourth dose for both sites of administration.
+Approximate dose-proportional increases in aripiprazole and dehydroaripiprazole exposure were observed after every four week ABILIFY MAINTENA injections of 300 mg and 400 mg.

 Elimination of aripiprazole is mainly through hepatic metabolism involving two P450 isozymes, CYP2D6 and CYP3A4.
 Aripiprazole is not a substrate of CYP1A1, CYP1A2, CYP2A6, CYP2B6, CYP2C8, CYP2C9, CYP2C19, or CYP2E1 enzymes.
 Aripiprazole also does not undergo direct glucuronidation.